Poverty of the stimulus: Background and history

-Chomsky coined the term "poverty of the stimulus" in 1980.
+Noam Chomsky coined the term "poverty of the stimulus" in 1980.
 This idea is closely related to what Chomsky calls "Plato's Problem".
-He outlined this philosophical approach in the first chapter of the Knowledge of Language in 1986.
+He outlined this philosophical approach in the first chapter of Knowledge of Language in 1986.
 Plato's Problem traces back to Meno, a Socratic dialogue.
 In Meno, Socrates unearths knowledge of geometry concepts from a slave who was never explicitly taught them.
 Plato's Problem directly parallels the idea of the innateness of language, universal grammar, and more specifically the poverty of the stimulus argument because it reveals that people's knowledge is richer than what they are exposed to.
-Chomsky illustrates that humans are not exposed to all structures of their language, yet they fully achieve knowledge of these structures.
+Chomsky suggests that humans are not exposed to all structures of their language, yet they fully achieve knowledge of these structures.

-Linguistic nativism is the theory that humans are born with some knowledge of language.
-One acquires a language not entirely through experience.
+Linguistic nativism is the theory that humans are born with some knowledge of language (universal grammar), and that one acquires a language not entirely through experience.
 According to Noam Chomsky, "The speed and precision of vocabulary acquisition leaves no real alternative to the conclusion that the child somehow has the concepts available before experience with language and is basically learning labels for concepts that are already a part of his or her conceptual apparatus."
-One of the most significant arguments generative grammarians have for linguistic nativism is the poverty of the stimulus argument.
+For most generative grammarians, the poverty of the stimulus argument is a central tenet of the broader argument for linguistic nativism.

 Pullum and Scholz frame the poverty of the stimulus argument by examining all of the ways that the input is insufficient for language acquisition.
-First, children are exposed only to positive evidence.
-They do not receive explicit correction or instruction about what is not possible in the language.
+First, children are exposed only to positive evidence: they do not receive explicit correction or instruction about what is not possible in the language.
 Second, the input that children receive is degenerate in terms of scope and quality.
 Degeneracy of scope means that the input does not contain information about the full extent of any grammatical rules.
-Degeneracy of quality means that children are exposed to speech errors, utterances by nonnative speakers, and false starts, potentially obscuring the grammatical structure of the language.
-Furthermore, the linguistic data each child is exposed to is different and so the basis for learning is idiosyncratic.
+Degeneracy of quality means that children are exposed to speech errors, utterances by nonnative speakers, and false starts, potentially obscuring the underlying grammatical structure of the language.
+Furthermore, the linguistic data each child is exposed to is different, meaning the basis for language learning is idiosyncratic even within a particular language.
 However, despite these insufficiencies, children eventually acquire the grammar of the language they are exposed to.
 Further, other organisms in the same environment do not.
-From the nativists' point of view, the insufficiency of the input leads to the conclusion that humans are hard-wired with a UG and thus support the innateness hypothesis.
+From a nativist point of view, the insufficiency of the input leads to the conclusion that humans are hard-wired with a universal grammar, supporting the innateness hypothesis.

 However, the argument that the poverty of the stimulus supports the innateness hypothesis remains controversial.
 For example, Fiona Cowie claims that the Poverty of Stimulus argument fails "on both empirical and conceptual grounds to support nativism".

 Examples

-Generative Grammarians have extensively studied the hypothesised innate effects on language in order to provide evidence for Poverty of the Stimulus.
-An overarching theme in examples is that children acquire grammatical rules based on evidence that is consistent with multiple generalizations.
-And since children are not instructed in the grammar of their language, the gap must be filled in by properties of the learner.
+The literature contains a variety of Poverty of the Stimulus arguments regarding a variety of phenomena.